Being In Nature Can Reduce Anxiety, Stress, and Depression, study finds. You can read the press release for this research below:

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-Anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including the latest in anxiety research: Being In Nature Can Reduce Stress, Anxiety, and Depression.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Being In Nature Reduces Anxiety.